 The Major in Computational Biology is provided by the Biozentrum, a worldwide leading institute for Molecular Biology and Biomedical basic research and teaching.

-In the first year, students acquire fundamental knowledge in mathematics, physics, chemistry and computer science.
+In the first year, students acquire fundamental knowledge in mathematics, physics, chemistry, computer science and biology.
 The compulsory core subjects are the same for all students of computational sciences.

 Courses linked to the Major in Computational Biology start in the second year, which includes lectures in mathematics, computer science and molecular biology.
 This program is therefore suited for quantitative studies of biological systems, e.g. in systems and structural biology, biophysics, genetics or bioinformatics.
+As of autumn 2023, you will also attend the new practical course “Experimental Molecular Biology” and one in one in Bioinformatics.
 In addition, with the Biozentrum Research Summer program, we also offer the unique opportunity to actively immerse yourself into research by joining one of Biozentrum’s labs for seven to nine weeks.

 The third year is strongly practice oriented.
-You will participate in two six-week, all-day block courses in «Structural Biology and Biophysics» and «Biochemistry», that cover both theoretical and experimental aspects.
+You will participate in a six-week, all-day block courses in «Structural Biology and Biophysics» that covers both theoretical and experimental aspects.
 Furthermore, you will be actively involved in two research projects.
 These projects are tailored to this Bachelor program and can be conducted in the research groups that are involved in the program, e.g. Molecular Modelling and Drug Design, Application of deep sequencing to the study of evolution, genetics, gene expression and diseases are possible topics.

 Should you have questions concerning the course of studies please contact the Student Office Computational Sciences (see below).